yoonbo1/yoonbo1.github.io/README.md

 ### 1. Information We Collect

 We collect the following types of information:

-- **Personal Information:** Information you provide directly, such as your name, email address, and any other details you submit through our app or website.
+- **Response Data:** Your responses to prompts, which are analyzed to provide you with personalized feedback and insights.
+This data is securely stored and confidential.
-- **Usage Data:** Data collected automatically when you interact with Jibbr, including app activity and preferences.
+- **Usage Data:** Data collected automatically when you interact with Jibbr, including app activity and preferences, to help us improve the app.

 ### 2. How We Use Your Information

 We use the information we collect for the following purposes:

-- To provide, operate, and maintain the Jibbr app.
+- To provide, operate, and maintain the Jibbr app and its feedback features.
-- To improve and personalize your experience on our platform.
+- To enhance your experience with personalized insights and progress tracking.
 - To communicate with you regarding updates, support, or feedback.

 ### 3. Data Security